 Organizations are struggling to manage all of that data, causing them to turn to Managed Service Providers (MSPs) to instill order.
 And for many businesses, the data infrastructure employed by an MSP has a huge impact on their overall decision.
 In this post, we will explore how an MSP’s choice of infrastructure vendor can have an impact on their success—and ultimately the success of their customers.

-According to the Shore Group, the average cloud budget will increase by 35% this year.
+According to Gartner, worldwide public cloud spending will grow 20.7% in 2023 to total $591.8 billion.
 As businesses increasingly invest in cloud services, many are turning to MSPs to provide a comprehensive solution.
 Why?

 - Hybrid cloud setups: Many companies are loathed to put all of their eggs into one basket, instead opting for a hybrid cloud environment that lets them take advantage of the cloud’s inherent flexibility and cost savings while still maintaining some on-premises infrastructure.
 Making all of the pieces work together, however, presents challenges—and MSPs are uniquely positioned to help businesses create a workable solution.